 This factsheet is designed to provide helpful information and advice.
 It is not an authoritative statement of the law.
 We work to ensure that our factsheets are accurate and up to date, but information about benefits and community care is subject to change over time.
-We would recommend contacting the Carers UK Helpline or visiting our website for the latest information.
-Give us your feedback on this factsheet by emailing your comments to info@carersuk.org This factsheet was updated in November 2020.
-Next review due April 2021.
-Carers UK Helpline For expert information and advice about caring.
+We would recommend contacting the Carers NI adviceline or visiting our website for the latest information.
+This factsheet was updated in August 2019.